Lord-Y/rafty/docs/README.md

 ## PreVote

-During the voting campain, by design a `preVote` is done in order to make sure that nodes with must update `currentTerm` will participate in the election campain before on of them become a `Leader`.
+During the voting campaign, by design a `preVote` is done in order to make sure that nodes with must update `currentTerm` will participate in the election campaign before on of them become a `Leader`.

 ### Multiple leaders

 If you have a 3 or 5 nodes constituing a cluster for example, you can have 2 leaders at the same time and the same sets of `RequestVote`.
-In order to fix that problem, the `raft protocol` introduced a random election timeout on each nodes participating into the campain.
+In order to fix that problem, the `raft protocol` introduced a random election timeout on each nodes participating into the campaign.
 If the `term` of one `Leader` is lower than the other `Leader`, the first one will step down as a `Follower`.

 ### Split vote

 A `raft cluster` must have a minimum of 3 nodes in which you can allow only one fail node.
-If the leader is unreachable, a new campain will be initiatied by the 2 other `followers`.
+If the leader is unreachable, a new campaign will be initiatied by the 2 other `followers`.
 The problem is at some point a `split vote` can happen.
 The random election timeout will fix that problem.

 ## Election timeout

 One thing you need to know is the election timeout keep running whether or not there is a `Leader`.
-It allow the follower node to start a new election campain in case there is no `Leader`.
+It allow the follower node to start a new election campaign in case there is no `Leader`.
 This election timeout will randomly be between `150` and `300` milliseconds.

 ## Heartbeats

-When a new `Leader` is elected, it must send heartbeats to all `Follower` before election timeout in order to prevent new election campain.
+When a new `Leader` is elected, it must send heartbeats to all `Follower` before election timeout in order to prevent new election campaign.
 After every heartbeats, a `Follower` will reset his own election timeout.
 The `Leader` will send `heartbeats` with empty logs.
 Those `heartbeats` are done with by `appendEntries`.